-Lips were not heavily lined with pencil (as in, no lip liner lines were visible).
+Lips were not heavily lined with pencil – as in, no lip liner lines were visible if liner was used.

 Everyday blusher was quite natural throughout the decade in both application and the colours used.
-From the mid-’70s onward, blusher also started to become more prominent, ending up as more defined stripes on each cheek.
-The application started at the temples.
+From the mid-’70s onward, blusher also started to become more prominent, ending up as more defined stripes on each cheek, from the temples down.

 Blusher came in powder, gel (e.g. Charles of the Ritz gel cheek pomade) and cream formulations (e.g. Yardley’s The Apple Polishers) in compacts, pots and sticks.

 As the tanned look was popular, bronzer was used to create a gentle sun-kissed look.

 Nail polish came in all colours from light to dark, and in various finishes, including glittery and pearlised.

 Nails could be left natural or just with a touch of clear gloss.

 The French Manicure was created in the mid-’70s by Jeff Pink, founder of Orly, inspired by the Parisian models who rubbed white pencil under their nail tips.